 activities.
 We will develop specific guidelines

-for approved types of mineable activities, but in
+for approved types of collectible activities, but in

 general, any active or dynamic activity should be

-you can send or receive HTD tokens as part of
+you can send or receive claim tokens as part of

 regular business processes, but speculative,